-- 194. The agricultural sector is a key component of the economy of ECOWAS, which is essential to national economies (36% of GDP on average), to employment (more than 60% of people in the labor force) and household income.
-It also offers a high potential for growth as well as reducing poverty and inequality. - 195.
-Agriculture and food are logically part of the eight major areas of intervention identified by the Treaty establishing the creation of ECOWAS.
-Chapter IV of the Revised Treaty states that "Member States agree to cooperate [...] in order to ensure: - Food security to a constant of a

-- Increased production and productivity [...] - The valorization of the agricultural production [...] - Protection of the prices of export commodities on the international market " - 196.
-Furthermore, in 2002, the Summit of Authority of Heads of State and Government held in Yamoussoukro entrusted ECOWAS with the mandate of coordinating the implementation of the various components of NEPAD, including its agricultural component.
+- The agricultural sector is a key component of the economy of ECOWAS4, which is essential to national economies (36% of GDP on average), to employment (more than 60% of people in the labor force) and household income.
+It also offers a high potential for growth as well as reducing poverty and inequality. - Agriculture and food are logically part of the eight major areas of intervention identified by the Treaty establishing the creation of ECOWAS.
+Chapter IV of the Revised Treaty states that "Member States agree to cooperate [...] in order to ensure: - Food security - Increased production and productivity [...] - The valorization of the agricultural production [...] - Protection of the prices of export commodities on the international market " - Furthermore, in 2002, the Summit of Authority of Heads of State and Government held in Yamoussoukro entrusted ECOWAS with the mandate of coordinating the implementation of the various components of NEPAD, including its agricultural component. - The ECOWAS Commission has also structured itself to deal with issues specific to the agricultural sector and has a commissioner in charge of the agricultural, environmental and water resources sector.
+In the 2010 and 2011 budgets of the Commission, estimated at US\$ 136,687,946 and US \$147,938,176 respectively, the Department of Agriculture, Environment and Water Resources (DAEWR) was allocated 15% and 20% for the respective years.
+This amounted to approximately US \$13 million and US \$ 19 million respectively.
+In addition to the amount allocated to the Agriculture, Environment and Water Resources sector, the Commission, in 2011, disbursed US \$18 million into the Regional Agricultural Development Fund.

-&lt;sup>4 See Appendix 1 Key Economic and agricultural indicators of the Member States of ECOWAS.
+See Appendix 1 Key Economic and agricultural indicators of the Member States of ECOWAS.